 In fact, Wimbledon might just be the most British of sporting events.
 The world's oldest tennis tournament, it has been held at the All England Club since 1877 and is one of only four international Grand Slam events to be played on grass.
-This year's tennis tournament commences on Monday 2nd July for two weeks and is set to be quite the competition.
+This year's tennis tournament kicked off on Monday, and is set to be quite the competition.

 If you want to get in on this year's tennis action, there are a few things you should know.
 From how to score tickets to what to bring, here are 10 essential tips for this year's tournament.
 Have a read and make the most out of this wonderful summertime sporting event.